 In Europe, while we remain active in the legacy structured product markets such as MBS and CLOs, we have generally been more focused on the non-performing loan market.
 Our European non-performing loans include non-performing consumer loans, non-performing residential mortgage loans, and non-performing commercial mortgage loans made to small- and medium-sized enterprises.
 We believe that non-performing loans in certain select markets, such as Spain and Portugal, will continue to present attractive opportunities, and we are actively pursuing additional opportunities in these and other countries.
 During the first quarter, we had strong performance from both our structured product portfolio and our non-performing loan portfolio.
 The first quarter is typically less active for European non-performing loans, and as a result we did not purchase any new loan packages during the quarter.
 In our MBS and CLO portfolios, however, we did actively trade our holdings in the first quarter; we were able to generate net gains and reinvest the proceeds into other attractively priced securities.
 We expect to continue to take an opportunistic approach with respect to our participation in the European markets.
 As of March 31, 2017, our investments in European non-dollar denominated assets totaled \$81.3 million, as compared to \$75.2 million as of December 31, 2016.
-As of March 31, 2017, our total holdings of European non-dollar denominated assets included \$40.6 million in RMBS (mostly backed by non-performing loans), \$10.0 million in CMBS, \$27.6 million in CLOS, \$3.0 million in ABS, and \$0.2 million in distressed corporate debt.
-As of December 31, 2016, our total holdings of European non-dollar denominated assets included \$40.9 million in RMBS (mostly backed by non-performing loans), \$10.0 million in CLOS, \$3.0 million in ABS, and \$0.2 million in RMBS (mostly backed by non-performing loans), \$22.4 million in CLOS, \$3.0 million in distressed corporate debt.
-These holdings include assets denominated in British pounds as well as in euros acquisitions on smaller, less competitively-bid, and more attractively-priced mixed legacy pools sourced from motivated sellers.
+As of March 31, 2017, our total holdings of European non-dollar denominated assets included \$40.6 million in RMBS (mostly backed by non-performing loans), \$10.0 million in CMBS, \$27.6 million in CLOs, \$3.0 million in ABS, and \$0.2 million in RMBS (mostly backed by non-performing loans), \$8.7 million in CMBS, \$22.4 million in CMBS, \$24.4 million in distressed corporate debt.
+These holdings include assets denominated in British pounds as well as in euros.

+We remain active in non-performing and re-performing U.S. residential mortgage loans, or "residential NPLs," and have continued to focus our acquisitions on smaller, less competitively-bid, and more attractively-priced mixed legacy pools sourced from motivated sellers.
 During the first quarter we closed on a purchase of a mixed residential NPL pool, which contains a combination of re-performing and non-performing assets.
 While relatively small, our residential NPL portfolio performed well for the quarter.
 As of March 31, 2017, we held \$17.7 million in residential NPLs and related foreclosure property, as compared to \$14.3 million as of December 31, 2016.